Living-with-machines/DeezyMatch/README.md

              print_every=10)
 ```

-Here, `rnn_passes` specifies that `combine_vecs` should assemble all vectors generated in the forward and backward RNN/GRU/LSTM passes (and stored in the `input_scenario` directory).
+Here, `rnn_passes` specifies that `combine_vecs` should assemble all vectors generated in the forward and backward RNN/GRU/LSTM passes
+(which are stored in the `input_scenario` directory).
 NOTE: we have a backward pass only if `bidirectional` is set to `True` in the input file.

 The results (for both query and candidate vectors) are stored in the `output_scenario` as follows: